Alcohol and Sleep: The Surprising Truth About How Drinking Impacts Your Rest

 If you or a loved one is struggling with addiction, help is available.
 Speak with a Recovery Advocate by calling (561) 340-7269 now.

-Alcohol can cause tiredness, restlessness, poor sleep quality and low energy levels even though it gets you to sleep faster.
+Alcohol can cause tiredness, restlessness, poor sleep quality and low energy levels, even though it can get people to sleep faster.

-People familiar with alcohol usually know that alcohol can help make it easier to fall asleep.
-But you may wonder what exactly causes this effect and if it helps you have healthy sleep.
+People familiar with alcohol usually know that it can make it easier to fall asleep.
+But you may wonder what exactly causes this effect and whether it helps you have healthy sleep.
 It is true that alcohol can help you get to sleep better; however, it can affect the quality of your sleep and actually make you feel less rested.

 Why Does Alcohol Make You Sleepy?

 Alcohol interacts with receptors in the brain called GABA receptors.
-These receptors suppress brain activity and the action of the entire neurological system.
+These receptors suppress brain activity and the entire neurological system’s activity.
 This effect is what causes slurred speech, decreased coordination, suppressed inhibition and many of the other effects of alcohol.
 The sleepiness that alcohol causes is primarily due to the suppressing effect that GABA receptor stimulation has on the brain.

-Alcohol can help you get to sleep, and alcohol used for this purpose has even earned a nickname — a “nightcap.”
+Alcohol can help you get to sleep.
+Alcohol used for this purpose has even earned a nickname—a “nightcap.”
 While alcohol can help you fall asleep more easily, it will disrupt your sleep in multiple ways.
-It will make you feel less rested and even prevent you from reaching the deep stages of sleep that help you to feel truly rejuvenated.
+It will make you feel less rested and even prevent you from reaching the deep stages of sleep that help you feel truly rejuvenated.

 Ultimately, using alcohol to sleep will be counterproductive.
-While you might fall asleep more easily, this sleep will not give you the rest that you need to feel more energetic when you wake up.
-It is normally better to take a little longer to fall asleep but feel rejuvenated in the morning than it is to sleep fitfully for longer.
+The sleep you have will not give you the rest you need to feel more energetic when you wake up.
+It is normally better to take a little longer to fall asleep to feel rested in the morning.

 How Does Alcohol Affect Sleep?

 There are multiple ways that alcohol affects sleep.
 Alcohol prevents the brain from engaging in REM sleep, the deepest and most rejuvenating form of sleep.
 Alcohol also releases epinephrine (a stress hormone) several hours after use, increasing restlessness.
-Alcohol can cause you to awaken to urinate and make sleep apnea more likely to occur.
+You may awaken more to urinate because of alcohol, and sleep apnea is more likely to occur.

 Alcohol and REM Sleep

-Sleep causes four different patterns of brain waves that occur in cycles.
+Sleep causes four different patterns of brain waves, which occur in cycles.
 REM (rapid eye movement) sleep, the deepest stage of sleep, is where the brain derives the most benefit from sleep.
-It is also the time when it is most difficult to awaken someone.
+REM sleep is also when it is most difficult to awaken someone.
 Only about 20% of sleep will be REM sleep, but it is the most important part of the sleep cycle.

 Heavy alcohol use can severely reduce the amount of REM sleep that someone experiences.
 This can lead to a feeling of tiredness upon awakening, even when someone has had a full night of sleep.
 The reason you’re tired may not be obvious, but the fatigue will be.